nsabas/plus-que-pro-cinema/README.md

 ```
 ## Usage

-After installation, you can run the backoffice on [localhost:8000](http://localhost:8000)
+After installation, you can run the backoffice on [localhost:8000/admin](http://localhost:8000/admin)

+### Credentials

+admin@admin.fr / admintest